truenas/documentation/content/TrueCommand/Clustering/ManageClusters.md

 This feature is not yet fully implemented.
 {{< /hint >}}

-Click the <span class="material-icons-outlined">more_horiz</span> icon on the cluster overview card and hover your cursor over the **Remove Brick** option to display the list of bricks.
+Click the <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i> icon on the cluster overview card and hover your cursor over the **Remove Brick** option to display the list of bricks.

 ![DistributedClusterOptions](/images/TrueCommand/2.0/DistributedClusterOptions.png "DistributedClusterOptions")